KSteenbergen/KSteenbergen.github.io/README.md

 ### About Me:
 I'm a graduate student at Johns Hopkins University and will soon be finishing up my M.S.
 Biotechnology with an emphasis in Bioinformatics.

-I will be graduating in May of 2021, and will be purusing a job that aligns with my interest of using bioinfromatics to study transcriptomes, genomes, and epigenomes.
+I will be graduating in May of 2021, and will be pursuing a job that aligns with my interest of using bioinfromatics to study transcriptomes, genomes, and epigenomes.
 I have found it is very easy to list off skills and *say* that I am proficient in R, python, know my way around a relational database, and am familiar with technical writing.
 But, it is much more impactful to *show* how I can demonstrate these competencies.
 This is why I wanted I have compiled my most recent past and present projects.
 Enjoy and feel free to reach out through [LinkedIn](https://www.linkedin.com/in/kristen-steenbergen/) or at kristen.steenbergen at gmail dot com.
 -------------------

 ## Projects: